gtvj/gtvj.github.io/_posts/2016-10-14-resources-for-accessible-development.md

 ## Introducing accessibility

   * [Google's Web Fundamentals course on accessibility](https://developers.google.com/web/fundamentals/accessibility/) provides a good overview of basic accessibility considerations and techniques.
-It also explains that access impairments may be situational, temporary or permanent &#8211; something which is often overlooked by developers.
+It also explains that access impairments may be situational, temporary or permanent to something which is often overlooked by developers.
   * [An Alphabet of Accessibility Issues](https://the-pastry-box-project.net/anne-gibson/2014-july-31) does a great job of describing a broad range of circumstances where a user might

 ## Curated advice